jndiogo/gptbench/README.md

 |adamw_beta2|AdamW beta2|
 |adamw_weight_decay|AdamW weight decay, only applied on matmul weights|

-Other info about config settings, like default values or data types, can be gathered from the source.
+Other info about config settings, like default values or data types, can be gathered from the source code, for example the model config is initialized in model.py.

 To see the current config being used, do: